KhaledYamout/Profile/README.md

 ![Ideal job](https://user-images.githubusercontent.com/51149076/58826780-1fc1b080-864a-11e9-97b1-465c3d4f9b85.jpg)

 The positions would require years of experience and practice, my skills at the moment cover only the basic fundamentals of building and developing an app/web page.
 I would need to get more experience and really work hard to gain the necessary skills to go forward with job seeking.
-I am looking forward into interning somewhere that can help me grow and learn the skills I need in order to continue.
-The program language I would be working with would mostly be Java, HTML5, CSS, C++.
+I am looking forward to interning somewhere that can help me grow and learn the skills I need in order to continue.
+The program languages I would be working with would mostly be Java, HTML5, CSS, C++.